-The Washington Street Church CDC is the second full-time child care program in Richland County to be NAEYC accredited.
+The Washington St. CDC is the second full-time child care program in Richland County to be NAEYC accredited.
 In the United States, only 5 percent of child care programs have received this accreditation.

 Early childhood programs accredited by the NAEYC Academy for Early Childhood Program Accreditation have voluntarily undergone a comprehensive process of internal self-study and improvement.
 Each NAEYC-accredited program must meet all 10 of the NAEYC Early Childhood Program Standards: